Ran915/DNSC-6290-Big-Data/README.md

 ## Hadoop-Assignments
 Hadoop Assignments in DNSC 6290 Big Data.
-Using Mapreduce, Hive and Pig
+Using MapReduce, Hive and Pig